transifex/transifex-native-sandbox/README.md

 # What is Transifex Native?

 A new way to localise software - no files no deployments.
-A video(link) is better than 1000 words!
+A [video](though) is worth a thousand words!
-Are you a words person?
-Here is the [documentation](https://docs.transifex.com/transifex-native-sdk-overview/introduction).
+But if you are a words person here is the [documentation](https://docs.transifex.com/transifex-native-sdk-overview/introduction).

-You can see it in action in these github webpages.
-Translate in transifex, refresh the github webpage and see your translation live on the fly.

 # Want to try it out yourself?

   Step 1: Clone the repo of your preference (Python, django, JS, React or React Native)

   Step 2: Set things up using this guide: it's literally 3 commands.